jackzellweger/rent-to-sale-price-ratios/README.md

 ### Future work

-- Count the number of sales that contributed to the sales medians and then filter out the zip codes below some threshold $n$?
+- Count the number of sales that contributed to the sales medians and then filter out the zip codes below some threshold _n_?
 - Could build an animated graph of the `RentToSalesRatio` graph as historical data and show how it evolves over time.

 ---